comtrya/comtrya/.github/ISSUE_TEMPLATE/bug_report.md

 **Description**
 Describe the bug in your own words.

+**Example manifest**
+Can you provide an example manifest that can demonstrate the problem?

 **Steps to reproduce**
 Step by step explanation.
 Please add the output of with `-vvv` flag enabled (be careful not to include any secrets from your config).